dezyne/community/README.md

 # Dezyne Community repository

-This repository is available to share anything related to Dezyne between Dezyne users
+This repository is available to share anything related to Dezyne between Dezyne users.
+Dezyne is the Component Based, Model Driven Software Engineering tool made by Verum Software Tools B.V. (https://www.verum.com/)

 First of all, see https://www.verum.com/support/tutorials/ for the online tutorials and examples, they are really good to get you started!